HsiangHung/Machine_Learning_Note/ML_fundamentals/Bias-Variance_Tradeoff/README.md

 Once you have discovered which model and model hyperparameters result in the best skill on your dataset, you’re ready to prepare a final model.
 A final model is trained on all available data, e.g. the training and the test sets.

-It is the model that you will use to make predictions on new data were you do not know the outcome.
+It is the model that you will use to make predictions on new data where you do not know the outcome.
 A problem with most final models is that they suffer variance in their predictions.

 The bias-variance trade-off is a conceptual idea in applied machine learning to help understand the sources of error in models.